How Much Does Penetration Testing Cost in 2026

 Compliance & Industry Requirements

-PCI’s strict segmentation and retest mandates often requires more testing, reporting and remediation verification effort, adding 15–30% in compliance-surcharge fees.
+PCI’s strict segmentation and retest mandates often require more testing, reporting, and remediation verification effort, adding 15–30% in compliance-surcharge fees. - HIPAA

 Healthcare environments require proof of ePHI handling safeguards.
-HIPAA-aligned tests, which include extra controls validation around ePHI, cross-tenant tests and other privacy-specific test, typically cost 10–20% more.
+HIPAA-aligned tests, which include extra controls validation around ePHI, cross-tenant tests, and other privacy-specific tests, typically cost 10–20% more. - ISO 27001

 Mapping findings to ISO controls and generating gap analyses adds reporting overhead, bumping up costs by around 5–15%.